mozeago/jetpack-compose-training-summary-notes/README.md

 *Modifiers* tell a UI how to layout, display or behave within its parent layout.
 *by* keyword in **remember** is used instead of the `=`.
 This is a property delegate that saves you from typing `.value` every time.
 **State hoisting** is putting a *state* that is modified by many functions under one ancestor.
 This reduces state duplication and code easier for testing.
 States that dont need to be controlled/edited by parents should not be hoisted.
+In Compose you *don't hide UI elements*.
+Instead, you simply don't add them to the composition, so they're not added to the UI tree that Compose generates.